-New SEMCOG/City of Novi Winter Road Maintenance Workshop and Equipment Demonstration
+New SEMCOG/Wayne County Winter Road Maintenance Workshop and Equipment Demonstration

 Local governments in Southeast Michigan can more effectively manage the operation of their transportation systems if they work together with others who share their interest in safe and efficient travel.
 Partners in operating transportation systems include the Michigan Department of Transportation (MDOT), county road commissions, other local transportation agencies, first responders, and information service providers.